Skip to main content

 The theory here is that any searcher or other service could listen to logs from TxnSignature events in this contract on SUAVE and submit them as part of their bundles to block builders for Ethereum L1.
 However, you can also use the Gateway pattern discussed in the next tutorial to call your preferred RPC provider yourself, such that you need not rely on these events being detected.

-Recompile and redeploy your contract, and call the offchain function to see this all in action:
+Recompile and redeploy your contract, send your private key as a confidential input as before, and call the offchain function to see this all in action:

 forge build